 Summary

-When reimagining a new electronic health record, the internal tools product team needed to define a unified design system.
-Establishing a set of shared components was crucial to ensuring consistency and cohesion across the internal products.
-After evaluating Fluent, Ant, Carbon, and MUI design systems, MUI was the most suitable option due to its strong community support, existing Figma library, and suitability for enterprise-level products or customization.
+In the process of reimagining a new electronic health record, the internal tools product team identified the need for a unified design system.
+I collaborated with the engineering team to identify an open-source design system that would serve as the foundational framework, allowing for further customization as the internal products were developed.
+After evaluating various design systems, we determined that MUI was the most suitable choice due to its strong community support, existing Figma library, and suitability for enterprise-level products.

 stickersheet example